Quantile based modelling of diurnal temperature range with the five-parameter lambda distribution: Inference

 Model performance is evaluated using the continuous ranked probability score \citep[CRPS][]{gneiting07_stric_proper_scorin_rules_predic_estim,matheson76_scorin_rules_contin_probab_distr}.
 Given a forecast distribution \(F\) and an observation \(y\), the CRPS is equal to

 with \(\rho_p(u) = pu - I(u < 0) u\), where \(I(\cdot)\) is an indicator function.
 This is a strictly proper scoring rule, meaning that if \(y\) has distribution function \(G\), then \(E[S(G, y)] \leq E[S(F, y)]\) for all forecast distributions \(F\), with equality only if \(F = G\).
-Due to scarce usage of the FPLD in the literature, to the best of our knowledge, a closed-form expression for the CRPS with an FPLD forecast has not yet been provided.
-Consequently, we here derive the expression for the CRPS with an FPLD forecast.
-When modelling diurnal temperature range with the FPLD, the quantile formulation of the CRPS is especially useful.
-Given an FPLD forecast \(F\) with quantile function \(Q\), the CRPS can be expressed as
+Due to scarce usage of the FPL distribution in the literature, to the best of our knowledge, a closed-form expression for the CRPS with an FPL forecast distribution has not yet been provided.
+Consequently, we derive the expression for the CRPS with an FPL forecast distribution.
+When modelling diurnal temperature range with the FPL distribution, the quantile formulation of the CRPS is especially useful.
+Given an FPL forecast distribution \(F\) with quantile function \(Q\), the CRPS can be expressed as

-Both of these integrals are fairly straight-forward to compute with the FPLD quantile function, as it is simply a polynomial in \(p\).
+Both of these integrals are fairly straight-forward to compute with the FPL quantile function, as they are simply polynomials in \(p\).
 Solving the first integral yields

 while solving the second integral yields